Exporting non-prescribed goods: determining a non-prescribed good

 Animal vaccine and veterinary medicine

-Any certification request for animal vaccine and veterinary medicine should be referred to the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+Any certification request for animal vaccine and veterinary medicine should be referred to the Australian Pesticides and Veterinary Medicines Authority (APVMA), in the first instance.
 APVMA issues export certification for registered and un-registered vaccine and veterinary medicines.

 Human vaccine and human therapeutics